uvarc/rc-learning/content/courses/opencv/index.md

 ![](nuclei.png)

-To eliminate noise, we apply a Gaussian filter with 3x3 kernel, then apply the Otsu thresholding alogorithm.
+To eliminate noise, we apply a Gaussian filter with 3x3 kernel, then apply the Otsu thresholding algorithm.
 The thresholding converts the grayscale intensity image into a black and white binary image.
 The function returns two values, we store them in `ret` (the applied threshold value) and `thresh` (the thresholded black & white binary image).
 White pixels represent nuclei; black pixel represent background.

 ```python:
 # apply Gaussian filter to smoothen image, then apply Otsu threshold